Theft is an important issue for businesses in all sectors, and unfortunately for many, it is an increasingly costly issue.

-There are several recovery methods in the market, including DataDotDNA technology and RFID tags, but by far the most effective is GPS based tracking (telematics).
+There are several recovery methods in the market, including DataDotDNA technology and RFID tags, but by far the most effective is GPS based fleet tracking solutions (telematics).
 The reason telematics is more effective is that it provides up to date location-based information of where an asset is, where-as other methods assist identification of ownership should they be discovered or recovered.
 GPS enables quick and efficient, proactive response that not only reduce the recovery time, but can do so before equipment becomes damaged.

 Proactive identification of theft is incredibly valuable to business.
 GPS tracking enables the use of Geofences to identify when plant, vehicles and equipment leave a pre-determined boundary – often a property boundary – and notifications and alerts can be created to provide a warning should assets leave this geofenced area outside of business hours.
 With this early notification businesses can react in a timely manner, improving the likelihood of recovery and reducing the impact it has on the business.
 Even if the asset isn’t recovered immediately, the timely notification of the theft of an asset can allow sufficient notice to arrange alternative replacements rather than employees showing up to collect a piece of plant or equipment, only to discover it has been stolen.

 Smartrak has a range cases from our utilities, government and infrastructure customers outlining the use of GPS tracking to identify, track and recover vehicles and assets.
 These include: